How to Decorate a 1980’S Split Level Home

 See also

-How to Decorate a 4 Home
+How to Decorate Your First Home on a Budget

 Another approach to exploring color schemes that complement the era while still feeling current is to focus on earthy and natural tones.
 Think olive green, terracotta, mustard yellow, and other warm hues that were popular during the 1980’s.
 These colors can be used on larger surfaces like walls or furniture upholstery to create a cozy and inviting atmosphere that pays homage to the decade while still feeling modern and sophisticated.